T. Rama Rao (administrator): Early life and career

-Rama Rao was born in a Thanjavur Marathi Deshastha Brahmin family in Trivandrum in the year 1831 to Sakharam Row, a former District and Sessions judge.
+Rama Rao was born in a Thanjavur Marathi Deshastha Brahmin family in Trivandrum in the year 1831 to Sakharam Row, a former District and Sessions judge, and Sonamma Bai, daughter of the Tanjore Rao family.
 His forefathers had migrated to Travancore kingdom from Kumbakonam (Tanjore kingdom) during the early decades of the 19th century.
 Rama Rao had his schooling at the Rajah's Free School in Trivandrum and the L. M. S. Seminary at Nagercoil.
 On completion of his education, Rama Rao entered the Travancore civil service and worked as a clerk.
 When he did not receive promotion, Rama Rao quit the job and accepted an offer as a translator in district and sessions court in Calicut.
 In 1857, Rama Rao was appointed Tahsildar of Kalkulam.
 He was soon promoted as Deputy Sheristadar and as First Sheristadar in the Huzur Cutcherry.
 He became Deputy Peishkar of the Quilon Division in 1862.

 Rama Rao served as Deputy Peishkar of Quilon division from 1862 to 1878 and Kottayam division from 1878 to 1887, when he was appointed Diwan of Travancore.
 Based on his recommendations, Maharaja Moolam Thirunal issued a regulation on 30 March 1888 to set up a Legislative Council "to have the benefit of discussing with and taking the opinion of responsible officers associated with him in matters of legislation which as being one of the most important functions of Government, should receive most careful consideration before being submitted to the Sovereign to be passed into law".
 The Council met for the first time on 23 August 1888 in the Diwan's chambers and Travancore Kingdom became the first among Indian Princely States to have a legislative body and recognize the value of such an institution.
 Over the years the Council grew into the 140 member Legislative Assembly of Kerala State, Republic of India.
 Rama Rao thus had the honour of sowing the seed of legislative governance for the first time (in any Princely State) in India, the largest Democracy in the world.

 Rama Rao was known for his honesty and integrity even from early days in service.
 The esteem with which the British treated him was epitomised when Lord Connemara (Robert Bourke, the 1st Baron Connemara) the then Governor of Madras called on him at his private residence "Hill-View" during his visit to Travancore - an honour which no other Diwan, before or after, has had.